rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* Malan, N., Roughan, M., Stanley, G., *Holmes, R.M.* and Li, J.:
+  Quantifying cross-shelf transport in the East Australian Current
+  System: A budget-based approach.
+Submitted to the **Journal of Physical Oceanography**.

 * Whitt, D., Cherian, D., *Holmes, R.M.*, Bachman, S., Lien, R-C. and Large, W.: Simulation and scaling of the vertical heat transport in deep-cycle turbulence throughout the equatorial Pacific cold